ArenCarpenter/Detecting_ALL_with_CNN/README.md

 ## Exploratory Data Analysis

-Here are some normal cells from our set:
+Here are some normal cells from our set.
+We see spherical, non-clefted cells with homogeneous chromatin and few vacuoles.

 <p float="left">
   <img src="Images/normal_1.bmp" width="150" />